teamshares/shoelace/docs/pages/teamshares/contributing.md

 1. Cut a new branch from latest `main` on `design-system`
 1. Update `package.json` file to pull in new `@teamshares/shoelace` version
 1. Add a `CHANGELOG.MD entry`
-1. Run `yarn install`. `yarn.lock` should update.
+1. Run `yarn install`
+   1. Make sure `yarn.lock` updates
+1. Open PR
-1. Open PR.
-Be sure to include the new `yarn.lock` file.
+   1. Be sure to include the new `yarn.lock` file.
 1. Once PR is approved, merge to `main`
 1. Now pull down `main` to your local
 1. Run `git tag -a v1.2.3` or whatever version you just merged to `main`
    1. Enter a release message, e.g. "Releasing v1.2.3"
 1. Push the tag up to origin with `git push origin --tags`